zry98/movistar-home-hacks/IGW5000/README.en.md

 - for GRUB, edit `/etc/default/grub` and add it to the end of the `GRUB_CMDLINE_LINUX_DEFAULT` line (inside quotes).
 - for other [boot loaders](https://wiki.archlinux.org/title/Arch_boot_process#Feature_comparison), refer to their documentation.

-Then execute `sudo mkinitcpio -P` to regenerate the initramfs, and `sudo grub-mkconfig -o /boot/grub/grub.cfg` for GRUB.
+Then execute `sudo mkinitcpio -P` to regenerate the initramfs.
+Also execute `sudo grub-mkconfig -o /boot/grub/grub.cfg` if using GRUB.

 Create the file `/etc/systemd/system/set-energy-perf-bias.service` with the following content: